Introduction

 8. Remove any CURL Option and set the SSLVERIFYPEER Curl Option to 0 as the value and click Save.

 The following Dynamic Applications will be disabled by default, and all collection for them will stop.
-In this case, you should manually enable these Dynamic Applications to restart collection: "Aruba Central APs Configuration," "Aruba Central APs Discovery," "Aruba Central APs Performance."
+You should manually enable these Dynamic Applications to restart collection, being conscious of the number of APs in the field: "Aruba: Central AP Cache", "Aruba: Central AP Configuration", "Aruba: Central AP Discovery" and "Aruba: Central AP Performance".
 If the number of devices is higher than 8000, you must configure your scale settings appropriately.
-You can follow the steps outlined the section SL1 Scale Settings.
+You can follow the steps outlined in the SL1 Scale Settings section.